 Environment

-On a related note, fans also need to have clean, dust-free bearings to function properly, so if you’re in a dusty environment where your PC parts could gather rust fast, you might want to look into a specific dust-proof fan to keep your PC clean.
+On a related note, fans also need clean, dust-free bearings to function properly, so if you’re in a dusty environment where your PC parts could gather rust fast, you might want to look into a specific dust-proof fan to keep your PC clean.

 Budget

-Contrastingly, higher-end fans are usually quieter and allow for stealth operation where the fans automatically adjust the RPM to function quietly and effectively.
+Contrastingly, higher-end fans are usually quieter and allow for stealth operation, where the fans automatically adjust the RPM to function quietly and effectively.
 Higher-end fans will give you better RPMs and lower noise levels with RGBs to add to the aesthetic.

 Aesthetics